linanwx/aosr/README.md

 ## Card

-A CARD is begin with `#Q` and ends with an empty line.
+A CARD begins with `#Q` and ends with an empty line.

 ```
 #Q